sathibault/RxFusion/README.md

 A Reactive programming framework for IoT from edge to cloud.

+## First public release!

+RxFusion v0.0.2 for Arduino is now available:

+* Visit the [Documentation](http://rxfusion.readthedocs.io/en/latest/arduino/) for installation and API usage.

 ## Project goals

 * Lightweight reactive C++ extensions for embedded devices